zaynahxc/pxt-microbit/docs/courses/csintro/algorithms.md

 # Algorithms

-This lesson introduces a conceptual framework for thinking of a computing device as something that uses code to process one or more inputs and send them to an output(s).
+This unit introduces the four main components that make up a computer and the concept of **input** and **output** as it relates to programming the micro:bit.
+The coding activity starts with an explanation of pseudocode that leads to working with events and event handlers to program your micro:bit to make faces.
+The project incorporates all the new learning from this unit as you create your own fidget cube that responds to different inputs.

 ## Lesson objectives
-Students will...
+You will...

-* Understand the four components that make up a computer and their functions.
+* Understand the functions of the four components that make up a computer.
 * Understand that the micro:bit takes input, and after processing the input, produces output.
 * Learn the variety of different types of information the micro:bit takes in as input.
 * Apply this knowledge by creating a micro:bit program that takes input and produces an output.